-If you’re looking to have an autumn break in Scotland this year, I’ve rounded up five of my favourite autumn escapes that I know you will love.
+If you’re looking to have an autumn break in Scotland this year, I’ve rounded up six of my favourite autumn escapes that I know you will love.

 When is the best time to plan your autumn break in Scotland?

 The optimal time to plan your autumn break in Scotland is from mid-September to mid-October.
-The tourist season starts to ease by the middle of September [well- it did in pre-Covid19 times, anyway] and attractions such as castles start to close in October.
+The tourist season starts to ease by the middle of September and attractions such as castles begin to close in October.

 The best time to see the autumn colours is around the end of September to the end of October, with mid-October being the perfect time to immerse yourself in the golden shades of Scotland!